The challenge of timing or how to flawlessly get everything on the table

 Decide on a menu you are comfortable with, does not require a great deal of last minute cooking time and makes sense

 If you are not a confident cook, or until you become one, it is best to begin with a main course that you have done a few times before….if you are going for a new recipe with very different ingredients or techniques, try it first on family and get it right.
 When I first started entertaining, I often used it as a platform to try out new, exciting recipes which sometimes ended in disaster.

 Begin the meal with a first course that requires little to no last minute cooking.
 Starters such as, soup, mozzarella and tomato, fish cakes, smoked salmon or salads are good ideas.
 You can prepare the course in advance and chill or leave to prepare before anyone arrives.

 Minimize recipes with main courses that are a la minute-prepared to the minute.
 Aside from grilling or BBQ, having to be in the kitchen cooking the main course takes you away from your guests.
 Select recipes that require pre-cooking such as, stews, pastas (the sauce), roast meats.

 You can’t remember everything, so like anything you do in work or life, keep a list.
-It may simple and it is but so many people think cooking a meal for 6 people should all be in your head- no way!
-Plan, think and get organized- the 10-15 minutes it takes you to put pen to paper saves you a great deal of energy (and frustration) later.
+The idea is so simple but many people think cooking a meal for 6 people should all be in your head, and magically be easy- no way!
+Plan, think and get organized- the 10 to 15 minutes taken to put pen to paper saves you a great deal of energy (and frustration) later.

-Write down your menu, your grocer list, and then what you will prepare and at what time.
+Write down your menu, your grocery list, and then what you will prepare and at what time.

 I go a step further and keep a notebook where I record the date, menu, guests and all other information that helps me for that dinner party, and the next.